Johnny Lujack: Early life and college

-Lujack was on the Connellsville High School football team from 1939 to 1941, and was also senior class president and valedictorian.
+Lujack attended Connellsville High School and played for the school's football team from 1939 to 1941.
+He was also the senior class president and valedictorian.
 In high school, he lettered in four sports; baseball, football, basketball, and track.

 Lujack's 1941 high school team, named the Cokers for workers in the coal milling industry who feed the ovens, went 8–0–1, but did not get to play for the WPIAL league championship because their last game, with Brownsville, ended in a 13–13 tie.

-People in Connellsville had wanted Lujack to go to the United States Military Academy (Army) at West Point, going so far as to ask their local congressman for an appointment, but Lujack, a fan of Notre Dame from listening to their football radio broadcasts, had his heart set on playing in South Bend.
+People in Connellsville had wanted Lujack to go to the United States Military Academy (Army) at West Point, going so far as to ask their local congressman for an appointment, but Lujack, a fan of Notre Dame football from listening to their radio broadcasts, had his heart set on playing in South Bend.
 He was the first Connellsville High School student to receive an appointment to Army.

-Lujack attended Notre Dame, where he was given a scholarship by Frank Leahy, from 1942 to 1943 and then 1946 to 1947.
+Lujack attended the University of Notre Dame, where he was given a scholarship by Frank Leahy, from 1942 to 1943 and then 1946 to 1947.
 His career was interrupted for two years by World War II after his sophomore season, during which he served as an officer in the United States Navy.
 His time in the Navy was spent hunting German submarines in the English Channel as an ensign.
+In 1945, Johnny Lujack quarterbacked the Fort Pierce Amphibs, a military service football team based in Fort Pierce, Florida.

 When Lujack returned from the Atlantic (ETO) duty, he appeared on the cover of the September 29, 1947, issue of LIFE.
 He led the 1947 Fighting Irish to a 9–0 record for his senior year, during which he completed 61 passes on 109 attempts for 777 yards and rushed for 139 yards on 12 carries, and won the Heisman Trophy.
 As he had in high school, Lujack once again received varsity letters (called "monograms") in four sports (again baseball, football, basketball, and track) while at Notre Dame, becoming the third person to do so.
-He was a two-time unanimous All-American (1946 and 1947) and led Notre Dame to three national championships (1943, 1946 and 1947).
-In addition to winning the Heisman, lujack was named Associated Press Athlete of the Year.
+As a track and field athlete, he competed in the high jump and javelin throw, at times dashing over to the track to compete between innings of baseball games that he was playing in.
+He was a two-time unanimous All-American (1946 and 1947) and led Notre Dame to three national championships (1943, 1946, and 1947).
+In addition to winning the Heisman, Lujack was named the Associated Press Athlete of the Year.
+Category: American football players from Fort Pierce, Florida.